Body worn camera footage proves crucial in Keith Williams trial

 Williams being found guilty on all counts in the attempted murder trial is something the district attorney and police union president said was the outcome they were hoping for.

-Attempted aggravated murder of a police officer, attempted murder, assault and aggravated assault.
-Those are all four counts that Keith Williams was found guilty on in relation to the attack of Rochester Police Officer Denny Wright.
+Attempted aggravated murder of a police officer, attempted murder, assault, and aggravated assault.
+Those are all four counts that Keith Williams was found guilty of in relation to the attack on Rochester Police Officer Denny Wright.

 President of the Locust Club, Rochester’s Police Union, Mike Mazzeo said this verdict was a long time coming.